Code-Institute-Submissions/dragonsden/README.md

 The website is very image-heavy, and does not demand the user to do a lot of reading.
 Nonetheless, it is important that the fonts works well for reading and that they have somewhat of an interesting look  The website makes use of two fonts from [Google Fonts'](https://fonts.google.com/) library: [Cinzel](https://fonts.google.com/specimen/Cinzel) and [Poppins](https://fonts.google.com/specimen/Poppins).
 Cinzel is used for all headings and for the brand because of its fantasy-like feeling and sharpened, pointy edges.
-Poppins is used for all other text like paragraphs and in the contact form because of its nice and rounded shapes and easy-to-read style.
+Poppins is used for all other text, like paragraphs and in the contact form, because of its nice and rounded shapes and easy-to-read style.

  ### Colors